IPad Mini (1st generation): Hardware

-There are four buttons and one switch on the iPad Mini, including a "home" button near the display that returns the user to the home screen, and three aluminum buttons on the right side and top: wake/sleep and volume up and volume down, plus a software-controlled switch whose function varies with software updates.
+Four buttons and one switch are on the iPad Mini, including a "home" button near the display that returns the user to the home screen, and three aluminum buttons on the right side and top: wake/sleep and volume up and volume down, plus a software-controlled switch whose function varies with software updates.
 The tablet is manufactured either with or without the capability to communicate over a cellular network.
 All models can connect to a wireless LAN via Wi-Fi.
 The iPad Mini is available with 16, 32, 64 GB of internal flash memory, with no expansion option.
 Apple sells a "camera connection kit" with an SD card reader, but it can only be used to transfer photos and videos.

 The iPad Mini features partially the same hardware as the iPad 2.
 Both screens have resolutions of 1024 x 768, but the iPad Mini has a smaller screen and thus higher pixel density than iPad 2 (163 PPI vs 132 PPI).
 Unlike the iPad 2, it has 5 MP and 1.2 MP cameras and the Lightning connector.
 The system-on-chip is A5, which is the same one found in the later revision of the iPad 2 (32 nm).
 The audio processor is the same found in iPhone 5 and iPad 4th generation, which allows the iPad Mini to have Siri and voice dictation unlike the iPad 2.
 The graphics processor (GPU) of the iPad Mini is the same one found in the iPad 2 (PowerVR SGX543MP2).
 The iPad Mini was initially featured with slate and silver colors, however on the release of the Mini 2 the slate color was changed to space gray; the silver color remained.

 Accessories

 The Smart Cover, introduced with the iPad 2, is a screen protector that magnetically attaches to the face of the iPad.
-A smaller version was available for the iPad Mini 1, but later models including the iPad Mini 4 also use their own Smart Cover.
+A smaller version was available for the iPad Mini, but later models including the iPad Mini 4 also use their own Smart Cover.
 The cover has three folds, which allow it to convert into a stand, held together by magnets.
 Smart Covers have a microfiber bottom that cleans the front of the iPad, and wakes up the unit when the cover is removed.
 It comes in six colors of polyurethane.

 Apple offers other accessories, including a Bluetooth keyboard, several types of earbuds or headphones and many adapters for the Lightning connector.
 AppleCare and free engraving are also available for the iPad Mini.

 Reception

-Reviews of the first generation iPad Mini have been positive, with reviewers praising the device's size, design, and availability of applications, while criticizing its use of a proprietary power connector and its lack of expandable storage and Retina display.
+Reviews of the first generation iPad Mini have been positive, with reviewers praising the device's size, design, and availability of applications.
+However, reviewers criticized its use of a proprietary Lightning connector, lack of expandable storage, underpowered Apple A5 chip with 512 MB of RAM, and the lack of a Retina display.
 The device competes with tablets such as the Amazon Kindle Fire HD, Google Nexus 7, and Barnes & Noble Nook HD.
 Joshua Topolsky of The Verge praised the industrial design of the iPad Mini, however panned its lack of Retina display and price.